ontherays/AWS_Cloud_Foundations_Study_Notes/Module 6.md

      - Amazon Elastic Block Store (Amazon EBS) –
        - Durable, [block-level storage](https://en.wikipedia.org/wiki/Block-level_storage) volumes.
        - You can stop the instance and start it again, and the data will still be there.
+       - increase volume size without disrupting your critical applications,
      - Amazon EC2 Instance Store
        - Storage is provided on disks that are attached to the host computer where the EC2 instance is running.
+       - This storage is located on disks that are physically attached to the host computer.
        - If the instance stops, data stored here is deleted.
+       - An instance with an Instance Store root volume cannot be stopped by an Amazon EC2 API call.
+It can only be terminated.
      - Other options for storage (not for the root volume)
        - Mount an Amazon Elastic File System (EFS) file system.
+            -  It is built to scale on-demand to petabytes without disrupting applications.
+It grows and shrinks automatically as you add and remove files
        - Connect to Amazon Simple Storage Service (S3).
+            - For a variety of use cases, such as websites, mobile apps, backup and restore, archive, enterprise applications, Internet of Things (IoT) devices, and big data analytics.
 7. Add Tags
    - Consists of a key and an optional value.
+   - Tag keys and tag values are case-sensitive.
    - Tagging is how you can attach metadata to an EC2 instance
    - Potential benefits: Filtering, automation, cost allocation, and access control.
 8. Security Group Settings
    - A security group is a set of firewall rules that control traffic to the instance
    - When you launch an instance, you associate one or more security groups with it
    - Create rules that specify the source, which ports that network communications can use and the protocol (TPC, UDP, ICMP)
+   - One must either create a new security group or use one that already exists in that VPC
    - Modify the rules for a security group at any time; the new rules are automatically applied to all instances that are associated with the security group
 9. Identify or Create the Key Pair
    - At instance launch, you specify an existing key pair or create a new key pair
    - A key pair consists of a public key that AWS stores and a private key file that you store
    - It enables secure connections to the instance
+   - Login to EC2 requires private key.
    - For Windows AMIs – Use the private key to obtain the administrator password that you need to log in to your instance
    - For Linux AMIs – Use the private key to use SSH to securely connect to your instance